• Skip to primary navigation

 5 from 11 reviews

-These creamy, dreamy almond raspberry ricotta parfaits are made with five basic ingredients and are ready to eat in about ten minutes!
+These creamy, dreamy raspberry parfaits with ricotta and almonds are made with only five basic ingredients and are ready to eat in about ten minutes!

 • Author: Kate